Remote Work and Mental Health: A Toolkit for Better Balance and Increased Productivity

 Predictors of burnout fall into six major categories of mismatch between the worker and their job.
 Managers of remote workers should look for imbalances in the following areas:

-- Workload, including the resources remote workers need to comfortably work from their home office.
+- Workload, especially when remote workers don't have the resources they need to comfortably work from their home office.

 - Control, especially where workers have little discretion to make decisions.